plockc/plockc.github.io/base-cluster.md

 Also install the ingress route (traefik specific -- see [docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/ingress/#ingressroute-crd)

+This has a race with the configmap vs starting the pod, might need to restart the server pods for argo, and also should use jsonnet to edit the manifest inline to applying.

 ```
 kubectl create namespace argocd
 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml